Shirakumo/lichat-protocol/README.md

 `user`s represent participants on the chat network.
 A user has a globally unique name and a number of connections that can act as the user.
 Each user can be active in a number of channels, the maximal number of which is implementation-dependant.
 A user must always inhabit the primary channel.
 A user may have a profile object associated with it.
 When such a profile exists, the user is considered to be "registered."
 The server itself must also have an associated user object, the name of which is up to the specific server instance.

 ##### 2.2.1 User Name Constraints
 A user's name must be between 1 and 32 characters long, where each character must be from the Unicode general categories Letter, Mark, Number, Punctuation, and Symbol, or be a Space (`U+0020`).
+The name must not begin or end with with Spaces (`U+0020`).

 #### 2.3 Profile
 The `profile` primarily exists to allow end-users to log in to a user through a password and thus secure the username from being taken by others.
 A profile has a maximal lifetime.
 If the user associated with the profile has not been used for longer than the profile's lifetime, the profile is deleted.